 Mary-Pat Hector was born in Atlanta and graduated from Spelman College and Georgia State University.
 She began community organizing at the age of 12.
 At the age of 18, she was one of the youngest community leaders to advise President Barack Obama on criminal justice reform in the Oval Office.
 By the age of 19, she became the youngest woman and person of color to run for public office in the state of Georgia, losing by only 22 votes, which prompted her to found Equity for All, an ecosystem to train young leaders to run for office and seek equal representation opportunities.

 Hector serves as CEO of Rise, an organization that trains and hires students to organize campaigns focused on eliminating tuition and fees, expanding financial aid, ending student hunger and homelessness, and getting out the vote.
 More than 250,000 students and supporters from colleges and universities nationwide lead the organizations to work.

 Mary-Pat Hector also serves as an active member of Black Youth Vote Georgia, an organization mobilizing college students to participate in civic engagement.
 Through her work, she assisted in getting over 500,000 Georgians registered to vote!
 Her efforts as a member of the organization can be seen on Hulu’s “1619 Project”.

-Mary-Pat serves as the National Youth Director for National Action Network; one of this countries largest Civil Rights organizations.
-Through her duties at NAN Mary-Pat has led and organized hunger strikes that have gained more than 75,000 meals for students at HBCU's, developing an initiative to end student hunger on college campuses.
-She has also organized rallies to end police violence in communities of color and, developed youth entrepreneurship programming that has assisted hundreds of young people to kickstart licensed businesses.
+Mary-Pat has also led and organized hunger strikes that have gained over 75,000 meals for students at HBCUs, developing an initiative to end student hunger on college campuses.
+She has also organized rallies to end police violence in communities of color and developed youth entrepreneurship programming to assist hundreds of young people in kickstarting licensed businesses.

 "Tu no necesita